mondaycom/monday-code-quickstarts/quickstart-python/SETUP.md

 Congrats, you have successfully set up the app in Monday! 🎉

+### Deploying the App to Monday Code

+1. Go to the `General` tab under monday code, click on `Connect monday code` and follow the instructions on the screen.
+2. Choose you integration Feature Under the `Feature` tab, create a new build and choose monday code as the deployment target.
+3. Reconfigure the OAuth redirect URL with the new URL provided by Monday Code.

+That's it!
+You have successfully deployed the app to Monday Code. 🚀

 ### Setting up the Environment Variables

 1. For setting environment variables in production after deploying to monday-code-